sftcd/openssl/esnistuff/code-review.md

 Generated from ssl.h.in so no change here.

 ### ``./ssl/tls13_enc.c``

+- Just tweaked comments for now.
+There is scope to reduec hte lines of code some maybe for early-data handling.
+That doesn't seem worthwhile though as it'd be a small gain likely at the expense of a lot less clarity in what's an already-complex think (ECH+early-data handling)..

 ### ``./ssl/t1_trce.c``

+- No change.

 ### ``./ssl/record/ssl3_record_tls13.c``

+- No change.

 ### ``./ssl/ech_local.h``

+- turned off ``ECH_SUPERVERBOSE`` for now - it adds many more lines of tracing to help with interop.

+- changed many comments and fixed some line lengths.

 ### ``./ssl/s3_enc.c``

+- No change.

 ### ``./ssl/ech.c``
 ### ``./ssl/ssl_txt.c``